curv3d/curv/docs/Shape_Atlas.rst

 Fractals
 --------
-Mandelbulber uses SDFs and sphere tracing to render fractals using a variety of different algorithms.
+Mandelbulber uses SDFs and sphere tracing to render fractals constructed using a variety of algorithms.
-These algorithms could be packaged as Curv functions.
+These algorithms could be packaged as Curv shape constructors.

 http://mandelbulber.com/